What is Supply Chain Attack?

 Supply Chain Attack

-Supply Chian Attack is a type of cyberattack that target less-secure elements in the supply chain of an organization rather than attacking the organization directly.
+In recent years, supply chain attacks have caused damage across the globe.
+A supply chain attack is a type of cyberattack that targets the trusted relationships between organizations, using one compromised partner as a stepping-stone to infiltrate other.
 The goal is to infiltrate an organization’s network or systems by compromising a third-party vendor, supplier, or partner that has access to its data, software, or network infrastructure.

 Key Characteristics of Supply Chain Attacks